UK practical business advice: COVID-19

 Businesses must continue to submit their VAT returns as normal.

 Given the deepening economic situation, it is entirely possible that there will be an extension in July to this VAT deferment.
 Direct debit payers should therefore avoid resetting up their direct debit.

 Income Tax payments

-Income Tax payments due in July 2020 under the Self-Assessment system will be deferred to January 2021.
+Based on the originally announced rules, Income Tax payments due in July 2020 under the Self-Assessment system will be deferred to January 2021.

 Income Tax Self-Assessment payments due on the 31 July 2020 will be deferred until the 31 January 2021.
 This is an automatic offer with no applications required.
 No penalties or interest for late payment will be charged in the deferral period.

 HMRC Time to Pay

 HMRC’s Time to Pay scheme can enable firms and individuals in temporary financial distress as a result of Covid-19 to delay payment of outstanding tax liabilities.
 HMRC’s dedicated Covid-19 helpline provides practical help and advice on 0800 0159 559.
 See the HMRC website for more details.